darkobits/class-decorators/README.md

     return this[power];
   };

-  // Return a proxy constructor.
-The proxy constructor will be invoked with an
+  // Returning a function which will serve as a delegate for the original
+  // constructor.
-  // object with the following shape: return function ({constructor, args:}: {constructor: Function; args: Array<any>}): void {
+  return function ({constructor, args}): void {
     powers.forEach(power => {
       this[power] = true;
     });

-    // Call the original constructor, forwarding any arguments provided to the
+    // Call the original constructor, forwarding any arguments provided. constructor(...args);
-    // proxy constructor.
-    constructor(...args);
   }
 });